rchillard/rchillard.com/src/pages/2018/12/25-async-your-battleship-with-ES-2017.md

 ```

 ## Long Response Promises and Performance
 In our metaphor, imagine that some ships take longer to blow up than others.
-There's no reason why a starship pilot shouldn't be able to move on to the next target, while his proton torpedos travel to the first, right?
+There's no reason why a starship pilot shouldn't be able to attack the next target, while his proton torpedos travel to the first, right?

 Let's see a really slow example that waits for each request to resolve before moving on to the next one:
 ```javascript